Flutterwave/Node-v3/documentation/misc.md

 ## Get balances per currency

-This describes how to get balances for specific currencies
+This section describes how to get wallet balance for specific currencies.

 ```javascript